Orzo Pasta Salad (with Pesto)

 – Wendy

-Welcome to My Kitchen!
-Let’s Make a Pesto Orzo Salad!
+Welcome to My Kitchen, Let’s Make a Pesto Orzo

 - Orzo pasta: I love how the orzo absorbs the sauce, however you can use any small pasta shape you like like macaroni, ditalini, or fusilli.
 For a gluten free version of this recipe, use your favorite gluten free pasta.

-- Fresh basil: Fresh basil adds so much fresh flavor and vibrant color to this dish, however you could substitute fresh baby spinach instead.
+- Fresh basil: Fresh basil adds so much fresh flavor and vibrant color to this dish, however I”ve tested this with fresh baby spinach instead and it’s still lovely.

 Ingredients